awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 For more information, see [Amazon EC2 R5 Instances](https://aws.amazon.com/ec2/instance-types/r5)\.

+**R6a instances**

+These instances are ideal for running memory\-intensive workloads, such as the following:
++ High\-performance databases \(relational and NoSQL\)
++ In\-memory databases
++ Distributed web scale in\-memory caches, such as Memcached and Redis
++ Real\-time big data analytics, such as Hadoop and Spark clusters

 **R6g and R6gd instances**

 These instances are powered by AWS Graviton2 processors and are ideal for running memory\-intensive workloads, such as the following: